 THRESHOLDS PROGRAM provides supported housing and services for adult moms at risk of losing custody of their child.
 In June 2017, a second Thresholds home opened, effectively doubling program capacity to keep moms and babies together and preventing another generation from entering the foster care system.
 Last year these homes brought security to 35 moms and babies.

-Housing and Education Link Program Subsidy (HELPS)program provides housing subsidies to former foster kids so they may continue to pursue their education in a supportive space.
-Aunt Leah’s distributed 34 Education Awards for a total of $39,000 last year.
+Housing and Education Link Program Subsidy (HELPS) program provides housing subsidies to former foster kids so they may continue to pursue their education in a supportive space.
+Aunt Leah’s distributed 45 Education Awards for a total of $59,000 last year.

 ESSENTIAL SKILLS WORKSHOPS (ESW) offers a variety of weekly workshops, which have become a tradition that our young people and families rely on to gain valuable life skills, connect socially and enjoy a healthy meal together as well as have an opportunity to participate in creative and recreational activities.
-Last year, ESW held 50 workshops/meals and served 476 young people.
+Last year, ESW held 49 workshops/meals and workshops attendance was 463.

 SUNDAY HAVEN expands essential skills training to include weekly Sunday evening meals, workshops and counseling.
 Sunday Haven is an important weekend support, mirroring the typical family Sunday dinner and expanding care beyond Monday to Friday, 9 to 5.
-Last year, Sunday Haven held 53 workshops/meals, serving 1004 individuals.
+Last year, Sunday Haven held 52 workshops/meals, with an attendance of 751.

 COUNSELLING PROGRAM (DAN’S LEGACY) Aunt Leah’s is proud to partner with Dan’s Legacy whose counsellors provide therapy and life-skills support to our youth and families.
-Seventy-two participants received 1037 counselling sessions last year.
+Seventy-five participants received 1658 counselling sessions last year.

 SPOONS UP is an online guide of accessible, free and low-cost food resources in the Lower Mainland designed with youth leaving care in mind (see: www.spoonsup.ca).
 Each location has been personally visited by allies with lived experience and has been included because it offers quality food and is safe and welcoming for youth.

 PLATES OF POSSIBILITY (POP) is a series of crowd-sourcing events organized by youth in and from foster care for youth in and from foster care.
 Each event provides a platform to share their community-based project ideas that will benefit themselves and other youth.
 Youth present their projects throughout the evening while attendees enjoy a delicious meal.
 At the end of the night, attendees vote on the project that they want to see brought to life, and the chosen presenters go home with a full stomach and funding for their project!
-Last year POP hosted a successful event with over 100 people in attendance in the first event of the year.
+Last year POP hosted two successful event with over 100 people in attendance in the first event of the year.

 Aunt Leah’s education and employment programs help give youth opportunities to jumpstart their life, connect with mentors, and establish a base for a lifetime of success.

-SUPPORTING EDUCATION FOR FOSTER YOUTH is the provision of professional childcare staff & educational experts that create long-term and permanent planning, tracking and advocacy of foster youths’ educational careers.
-Last year, SEFFY worked with 98 individuals, 58% of these individuals graduated or are on track to graduate from high school.
+SUPPORTING EDUCATION FOR FOSTER YOUTH is the provision of professional childcare staff & educational experts that create long-term and permanent planning, tracking, and advocacy of foster youths’ educational careers.
+Last year, SEFFY worked with 104 individuals, 58% of these individuals graduated or are on track to graduate from high school.

-BOOTSTRAPS: EMPLOYING YOUTH FROM FOSTER CARE connects foster youth with community-minded employers and the wrap around supports of Aunt Leah’s Place.
+BOOTSTRAPS: EMPLOYING YOUTH FROM FOSTER CARE connects foster youth with community-minded employers and the wrap-around supports of Aunt Leah’s Place.
 Last year, 46 individuals accessed Bootstraps employment services.
 Bootstraps provided 14 job placements with community employers.